maarten-pennings/howto/README.md

 # How to
 Assortment of "How to xxx" I want to remember.

+## Commodore 64 drives

+The 1541 disk drive for the commodore 64 is "smart".
+This [how to](c64drive) explains what that means.

 ## Remapping keys in VICE

 I was playing with VICE the C64 (Commodore 64) emulator.